Gudhein3/sbc/README.md

 ```
 ***
 # IR
-Currently IR is used only in the [./bootstrap/sbc.ir](Bootstrapping file) to minimize its size.
+Currently IR is used only in the [Bootstrapping file](./bootstrap/sbc.ir) to minimize its size.
 But in the future I'll add other platforms (e.g. Python)
 # Bootstrapping
 ```shell